ShouvikSaha504/Diabetes-Prediction-Assessment-SQL/README.md

    - **Gender-Based Analysis**: Analyze differences in health metrics between genders to design gender-specific health programs and interventions.

 4. **Database Enhancements:**
-   - **Schema Improvements**: Implement suggested schema improvements to minimize data redundancy and enhance the overall integrity of the database.
+   - **Schema Improvements**: Implement suggested schema improvements to minimize data redundancy and enhance the overall integrity of the database by using normalization techniques, indexing, and primary key-foreign key relationships.
-   - **View Creation**: Utilize the created views for quick access to important patient metrics, aiding in more efficient decision-making.

 5. **Performance Optimization:**
-   - **Optimizing Query Performance & Enhancing Database Schema:**

-   To improve SQL query performance and ensure efficient data retrieval and analysis, apply the following optimization techniques:
+   - **Query Optimization**: Apply recommended optimization techniques to improve SQL query performance, ensuring faster data retrieval and analysis.

-   - **Normalization**: Organize the database using normalization to minimize data redundancy and prevent update anomalies.
-This process involves breaking down tables into smaller, related tables to ensure data integrity and reduce duplication.
-   - **Indexing**: Implement indexing on columns that are frequently queried to accelerate data retrieval.
-Indexes help by allowing the database to quickly locate the desired data without scanning the entire table.
-   - **Primary and Foreign Key Constraints**: Define primary keys to uniquely identify each record and establish foreign key relationships to maintain referential integrity.
-This ensures accurate data linkage and consistency across related tables.

 6. **Further Analysis:**
    - **Lifestyle and Dietary Habits**: Extend the analysis to include lifestyle and dietary habits, which can provide additional insights into diabetes risk factors and inform comprehensive health strategies.